jasonmb626/mySetups/VSCode_Setup.md

 #### Configure keybindings.json (Probably only necessary on Linux.
 Linux defaults are weird.
 Make them better match Windows.)

-Because vim has taken over normal Cut/Copy/Pase use these if you need non-vim cut/copy/paste.
-This is especially useful \(but not as usueful as Ctrl+C/V/X would have been\) if you are using one hand for the mouse and need to use quickly use one hand for cut/copy/paste
+Because vim has taken over normal Cut/Copy/Pase use these if you need non-vim cut/copy/paste and you're having trouble with Ctrl+C/X/V (though there's an entry below to compensate).

-Ctrl+Insert instaed of Ctrl+C
+- Ctrl+Insert instaed of Ctrl+C
-Shift+Insert instead of Ctrl+V
+- Shift+Insert instead of Ctrl+V
-Shift+Delete instead of Ctrl+X
+- Shift+Delete instead of Ctrl+X

 ```json
   {